 The top 10 hottest years on record have all occurred since 1998.

-The previous decade was the hottest one recorded so far with regions such as Texas experiencing all time high heat waves.
+The previous decade was the hottest one recorded so far with regions around the world experiencing all-time high heat waves.

 Human-induced global warming, as researchers have established, is the cause of the extreme temperatures in the last ten years.

-Not to mention, studies seeking to establish the cause of global weather extremes such as those experienced worldwide, have it that human influence due to emissions of greenhouse gases through burning of fossil fuels and deforestation is the cause of the drastic weather changes.
+Not to mention, studies seeking to establish the cause of global weather extremes such as those experienced worldwide suggest that human influence due to emissions of greenhouse gases through the burning of fossil fuels and deforestation is the cause of the drastic weather changes.

-According to an international collaboration of scientists, the emissions of carbon dioxide into the atmosphere had a great influence on the rise in global temperatures.
+According to an international collaboration of scientists, the emissions of carbon dioxide into the atmosphere had a significant influence on the rise in global temperatures.

 The truth is that the increase in these emissions will make it much more difficult to forestall any climate changes in the future.
 As a result, these devastating effects are a cause for concern on a global scale.

-Here are the ten hottest years ever recorded as compiled by NOAA, the National Oceanic and Atmospheric Administration:
+Here are the ten hottest years ever recorded as compiled by NOAA, the National Oceanic and Atmospheric Administration (Source):

-Consequently, record low temperatures and cold days in various regions have been on a steep decline as the hot days and heat waves in other regions increase at alarming rates.
+Consequently, record low temperatures and cold days in various regions have been on a steep decline as the hot days and heat waves in other areas increase at alarming rates.